-All students must sign a Confidentiality Agreement that will be stored by their educational institution.
+All students must sign a Confidentiality Agreement (PDF) that will be stored by their educational institution.
 Proof of signed form may be requested by their placement unit or facility.

-All student must adhere to the BC Practice Education Guidelines on Immunizations in order to engage in student placements.
+All student must adhere to the BC Practice Education Guidelines on Immunizations (PDF) in order to engage in student placements.
 Students should contact their school to determine to best way to provide documentation related to their immunization status.